-Students are expected to conduct themselves appropriately while in the lunchroom.
+Students are expected to conduct themselves according to Bondurant's BEST expectations while in the lunchroom.
 The lunchroom should be a pleasant and enjoyable place for all.
 All students are asked to follow these rules:

 - 1. NO loud or boisterous talking. - 2.
 Stay seated until given permission to do otherwise. - 3.
 NO throwing food. - 4.
-NO disrupting another student while he/she is eating. - 5.
+NO disrupting another student while they are eating. - 5.
 Use acceptable table manners while eating. - 6.
 All food particles, lunch sacks, drinking straws, etc., will be picked up from the table tops and the floor before students will be dismissed. - 7.
 Students will be respectful at all times during lunch.